-I find ringtones and text tones fairly annoying, so my iPhone is almost always set to vibrate on silent mode.
+Ringtones and text tones can be annoying, so my iPhone is almost always set to vibrate on silent mode.
 Unfortunately, that causes me to miss phone calls and text messages when the device isn't in my hands or pockets.
 While I hate missing alerts, I'm still reluctant to switch to ring mode — and that's where another iOS and iPadOS feature helps out.

-Every iPhone model since the iPhone 4 has an LED flash on the rear, and so has almost all iPad Pro models except the first 12.9-inch tablet also sport a rear LED flash, and so does the sixth-generation iPad mini.
-The flash on these devices isn't just for taking photos, recording videos, and seeing in the dark — you can also use it for LED alerts.
+For over 12 years, every iPhone model has come with an LED flash on the rear.
+All iPad Pro models except the first 12.9-inch tablet also sport a rear LED flash, and so does the sixth-generation iPad mini.
+The flash on these devices isn't just for taking photos, recording videos, and seeing in the dark — the bright rear light can also alert you to new notifications.

 You can set up LED alerts from the Hearing group in the Accessibility menu.
 Jump to your iOS or iPadOS version below for the instructions.

-In iOS 15 and older, and iPadOS 15 and older, the "Flash on Silent" switch only appears when "LED Flash for Alerts" is enabled.
-However, there is no preference to set your device to flash even when it's unlocked.
+Again, on iOS 15 and older and iPadOS 15 and older, the "Flash on Silent" switch only appears when "LED Flash for Alerts" is enabled.
+However, there is no preference to set your device to flash even when unlocked.
 Instead, iOS and iPadOS assume you'll already notice notifications on the screen, so it won't flash unless locked.

 On iOS 13–14 and iPadOS 13–14, most LED flash alerts will be disabled whenever you activate Do Not Disturb.
 However, you'll still see it for phone calls and FaceTime for allowed contacts via Settings –> Do Not Disturb –> Allow Calls From, and anyone who calls twice in a row if "Repeated Calls" is enabled.